-Italian soprano, Marcella Di Garbo, has performed in Concerts, Recitals and Opera productions across the UK and Italy.
-Marcella started singing with Maestro Davide Rocca in Milan who guided her in exploring Operas, Oratorios, German Lieder, Song Cycles and Choral.
+Italian soprano, Marcella Di Garbo, has performed in concerts and opera productions across UK and Italy.
+Marcella started singing with Maestro Davide Rocca in Milan who guided her in the first steps of the career.
 In September 2015 she won the “Giovanna Mutti” Competition for chamber music and then she graduated at the Conservatorio N. Paganini of Genoa in 2016.
-She sang as Drusilla in Monteverdi’s L’incoronazione di Poppea and as Adina in Donizetti’s L’Elisir d’amore in the Genoa Conservatory productions.
+She sang as Drusilla in Monteverdi’s L’incoronazione di Poppea and as Adina in Donizetti’s L’Elisir d’amore in the Conservatory productions.

 In August 2016 and July 2018 she performed the role of Pamina in Mozart’s Die Zauberflöte and Rosalinde in Strauss’s Die Fledermaus c/o the Lyric Opera Studio of Weimar directed by Maestro Damon Nestor Ploumis.